Frequently asked—and answered—questions.

 Do the libraries accept donations?

-To discuss a donation, please contact the libraries office at (312) 443-3671.
+To offer a donation, please contact the reference desk with details at email@example.com.